RenaKunisaki/StarFoxAdventures/notes/maps.bin.md

 000000F0  00 00 2C 90  00 00 2C E0  00 00 2D 30  00 00 2D 50
 ends at 0xCD0 = 820 entries

+there are 0x4A maps with directories and 0x74 total 820 doesn't divide into either of those map cell scale = 640.0

 first entry 0 - 38: seems to be shipbattle or frontend 00 0C 00 07  00 06 00 05  06 28 00 00  00 00 00 00
 00 00 00 00  00 00 00 00  00 00 00 00  00 1D 00 00